Croatia Travel Guide

 Like many top Croatian destinations, the island’s namesake Hvar Town features a picturesque old town set on the edge of the Adriatic.
 The town has earned quite a reputation for letting loose.

-Looking for a more docile alternative to Hvar Town’s hard-partying ways?
+Seeking a more laid-back alternative to Hvar Town’s lively nightlife?
 Slink towards the island’s northern reaches to Stari Grad.
-The town roots back to 384 BC and makes for a quiet base for exploring the island’s wineries & olive groves.
+The town’s roots date back to 384 BC, making it a quiet base for exploring the island’s wineries and olive groves.

 Ready to plan your trip to Hvar?
 Get started with these resources: